HomeDing/homeding.github.io/concepts/paper03.md

 A detailed description of the common Element Interface can be found in [ElementInterface](/elementinterface.md).

-## Actions and Events
+## Configure and Interact with Elements

-Actions are short messages that enable Elements to communicate.

-Actions are always send by the origin Element when a specific **Event** occurs like new data has been retrieved from a sensor.
-It is required by design that the origin Element sends Actions with the new value to the configured Elements that need to know about the new value.

-By using multiple elements that interact this way more complex things and full solutions can be created.

-The Action model fits good into the resource restricted microprocessor implementation as communication only happens when data has changed.
-A polling model in contrast would add much overhead in constant asking.
+Every element can be described by its properties, actions and events.
+They define the API for the specific Element.

+This is the API picture for the timer element:

+<object data="/element.svg?timer" type="image/svg+xml"></object>

+* **Properties** are there to configure the Element to behave in a specific way.
+* **Actions** (inbound actions) can be sent to an Element at runtime to control the Element and change the internal state.
+* **Events** are created by the element to send (outbound) Actions to other elements.

-## Actions are URLs
+## sending Actions by using URLs

 The notation and syntax of Actions is using the well-known URL scheme with server side parameters.
 It is used internally when Elements in the same device interact but also on the network when devices interact with each other.

 When an Element is active the `loop()` function is called periodically so the Element can so something meaningful.
 Here some elements will retrieve sensor values, check the state of GPIO pins or will calculate something and then will create actions like `displaytext/info?value=22.50` and hand it over to the action dispatcher in the board class.

-This example action that will be dispatched to the element `displaytext/info` and will trigger the action `value` with then parameter `22.50`.
-The action can also be triggered from outside using the web server interface:
+This action that will be dispatched to the element `displaytext/info` and will trigger the action `value` with then parameter `22.50`.

+To send an Action to an element a http GET requests can be used.
+This allows sending Action over the network to elements in a device.

 * open the url: http://(devicename)/$board/displaytext/info?value=22.50
 * use a command line tool like: curl http://(devicename)/$board/displaytext/info?value=22.50